Exploring the Elements, Herbs, and Medicine Making

 Includes medicine-making supplies and Sunday field trips.

 Early Bird Special $1400 register by March 23rd

 Must register 5 days before class.

 Michelle Vesser – Gardener, Herbalist, and Spiritual Counselor

-In 2017 Michelle is opening up her wings and has created Everything Sacred: Tending the Inner and Outer Landscape.
+In 2017 Michelle opened up her wings and created Everything Sacred: Tending the Inner and Outer Landscape.
 Through this new endeavor, she offers guidance in organic gardening, herbal medicine and nutrition, spiritual counseling and mediation, weddings, and end of life care.